Research

 IPE scholars often view financial liberalization as a uniform process, assuming that once a country opens its financial sector, it does so broadly and equally for all foreign partners, both in theory and practice.
 However, this perspective overlooks a crucial reality: financial openness is far more selective.
 What drives this selectivity?
 I argue that cultural identity factors—specifically cultural distance and internal diversity—play a key role in shaping financial relationships between countries.
 Using country-level panel data, I present empirical evidence showing that cultural distance acts as a barrier to deeper financial integration, while internal cultural diversity is linked to more open financial policies.
 This research challenges the notion that financial liberalization follows a ‘one-size-fits-all’ model, offering a new perspective on the selective nature of global financial engagement.
 The findings help explain why some international financial partnerships flourish while others falter, despite formal cooperation.
 Recognizing this selectivity encourages more realistic expectations about financial openness and promotes the development of cooperation frameworks that better reflect the complexities of global economic relationships.

 “The Premium of Familiarity: Experimental Evidence on Financial Interactions Between Foreigners.”
+(Under Review)

 What drives individuals to engage financially with certain foreign entities while avoiding others?
 This paper examines the role of cultural identity in financial decision-making on a global scale, with cues of cultural similarity or difference triggering cognitive biases toward in-group favoritism.
-Through a pre-registered behavioral experiment with a nationally representative U.S. sample, I investigate how cultural proximity and diversity affect individuals' willingness to engage financially with foreign entities across varying degrees of perceived ‘out-group’ status—and how these interactions influence preferences regarding foreign economic presence in the local market.
+Through a pre-registered behavioral experiment with a national U.S. sample, I investigate how cultural proximity and diversity affect individuals' willingness to engage financially with foreign entities across varying degrees of perceived ‘out-group’ status—and how these interactions influence preferences regarding foreign economic presence in the local market.
 Findings reveal that in-group favoritism strongly shapes financial behavior and attitudes, leading to biases that can undermine democratic values, social cohesion, and human capital.
 By uncovering the roots of cooperation—and barriers to it—this study sheds light on essential dynamics that affect both domestic society and international relations.

 “The Welfare Consequences of Political Rivalry in a Polarized Era.”
 With Clareta Treger.
 (Under Review)